Author: Zara Taylor

-It is fair to say that 2020 has been completely different to the expectations most of us had at the beginning of the year.
-The global pandemic has shifted our reality this year, with commentators and society in general trying to wrestle with the world as it is today.
+It is fair to say that 2020 has been completely different from the expectations most of us had at the beginning of the year.
+The global pandemic has shifted our reality this year, with commentators and society, in general, trying to wrestle with the world as it is today.
 Phrases such as ‘unprecedented times’ and the ‘new normal’ have been used ad nauseam, but undoubtedly we are far from the end of the disruptions that have affected the majority of 2020 so far.

 Our EXgarde security management software has been developed and designed to manage security, but safety is also implicit in this too.
 Managing the security of a site is just as much about protecting people as it is about protecting assets or property, a great example being its use during an evacuation for a fire or similar emergency.
 Developing a specific Track and Trace function to help tackle the spread of a virus was a logical progression of this approach.